Posts

 Image

-I've been into Internet radio and streaming for eons now.
-It started out with me tuning into a LIVE365 Station way back in 1999.
+I've been into Internet radio and streaming for years now.
+It started out with me tuning into a LIVE365 Station in 1999.
 In that time I've spent a lot of time using and testing various radio automation solutions.
 Although my interest in Internet radio had started in 1999 it was 2002 before I had a Broadband connection.
 Radio automation software offerings back in 2002 were PANTS.
 You didn't have a great deal of choice.
 I tried Winamp with DSP plugins to try and stream but I ended up with large gaps of silence between songs so that wasn't ideal.
 Winamp would casually crash when you least wanted it to.
 An unstable DSP Plugin was usually to blame for that.
 Badly written Plugins were common back in Winamp's heyday!
 A lot of the DSP and General plugins from the Winamp website either wouldn't work or they would cause Winamp to freeze.
-You also had to change playlists manu
+You also had to change playlists manually and

 I've Tried Lots of Radio Software